Holly Willoughby: 2000–2005: Children's presenting

-In 2000, Willoughby won an audition for a show on CITV featuring S Club 7 called S Club TV.
-In this show actors represented an alternative S Club.
+In 2000, Willoughby won an audition for S Club TV, a CITV children's magazine programme based on the pop group S Club 7.
+The show featured young actors, including Willoughby, who presented segments while portraying fictional counterparts to the band.
 She also appeared in a show called S Club 7: Artistic Differences playing a character called Zoe with the regular members of the band.
-Willoughby worked as a receptionist for a while and then as a runner for the defunct shopping channel Auction World TV.
+Willoughby later worked as a receptionist and then as a runner and assistant floor manager for the now-defunct shopping channel Auction World.tv.

 Willoughby also took on menial jobs and started an Open University course in psychotherapy.
-Then eventually, she found work as assistant manager during which time she persuaded a friend to make a showreel of her.
-This secured her an agent who then contacted the BBC.
-Later in 2002, Willoughby presented a factual entertainment programme for children called Xchange and went on to host several other children's shows for CBBC: X-perimental and CBBC at the Fame Academy (CBBC's version of the BBC talent show Fame Academy).
+She later found work as an assistant manager, during which time she persuaded a friend to make a showreel of her.
+The showreel secured her an agent, who then contacted the BBC.
+Later in 2002, Willoughby presented a factual entertainment programme for children called Xchange and went on to host several other children's shows for CBBC: X-periMENTAL and CBBC at the Fame Academy (CBBC's version of the BBC talent show Fame Academy).

-Willoughby's first role as a children's entertainer came when she rejoined CITV in 2004 to co-present the entertainment show Ministry of Mayhem which aired on Saturday mornings.
+Willoughby's first role as a children's television presenter came when she rejoined CITV in 2004 to co-present the entertainment show Ministry of Mayhem which aired on Saturday mornings.
 The programme competed against CBBC's Dick & Dom in da Bungalow.
 On this programme she met her future husband Dan Baldwin, one of the show's producers.
-In 2006, the show's title was changed to Holly & Stephen's Saturday Showdown in order to reflect the popularity of its co-presenters, Willoughby and Stephen Mulhern.
+In 2006, the show's title was changed to Holly & Stephen's Saturday Showdown to reflect the popularity of its co-presenters, Willoughby and Stephen Mulhern.

 In 2005, Willoughby presented Feel the Fear, a children's entertainment programme in which the presenters are set unnerving challenges.
 She has also had a number of minor appearances on other children's programmes.
 Willoughby presented CD:UK for a short while in the spring of 2005, replacing Cat Deeley before Myleene Klass, Lauren Laverne and Johny Pitts became the regular presenters.
 In recognition of work as a children's television presenter, Willoughby won a BAFTA Children's Award in 2006.